rockiger/akiee/backlog.md

 - [X] A ranking should have only one task and a task should have one ranking only; not enforced, but GUI follow this rule
 - [X] User can change rank via gui - nothing fancy yet
 - [X] Right now tasks without RANK can't be sorted

+## DONE As a Linux user, I want Akiee to resemble Gnome 3's Adwaita theme, that I feel Akiee is good integrated in the operating system (Look out for GTK widget factory to view elements of Adwaita theme; "twf" at the cmd).

+acceptance criteria

+- [X] The menu bar of Akie should be user Gnome 3's Adwaita Colors in Ubuntu
+- [X] The font for the task view should be suitable
+- [X] The font for the editor should be suitable
+- [X] The menu bar should be fixed